nullchinchilla/docs.celerium.io/learn/why-celerium/consensus-and-trust.md

 Extremely thin by keeping track of only latest header

-Fast, safe stakeholder tracking with essentially no "weak subjectivity"
+Fast, safe stakeholder tracking with essentially no "weak subjectivity"z<
 ```